 LIHI Certificate #146 – Essex 19 Project, Vermont

-GMP operates the Project largely as a modified peaking facility with seasonal run-of-river operations, seasonal minimum flow releases, low-flow restrictions, and ramping rates.
+The project operates largely as a modified peaking facility with seasonal run-of-river operations and impounds a 352-acre reservoir.
+Flows vary seasonally:

-From May 16 – June 15, GMP provides a minimum flow of 1,000 cfs, or inflow if less, for the protection of Atlantic sturgeon spawning and incubation habitat.
-The Project is operated as run-of-river when flows are less than 1,000 cfs and in peaking mode with ramping rates when flows are higher.
+- From May 16 – June 15 the project provides a minimum flow of 1,000 cfs, or inflow if less, for the protection of Atlantic sturgeon spawning and incubation habitat.

-- From June 16 – September 30, GMP provides a minimum flow of 450 cfs, or inflow if less, for the protection of salmonid habitat.
-Peaking flows in this timeframe are limited to 500 cfs and may only occur when river flows are greater than or equal to 450 cfs.
+- From June 16 – March 31 the project provides a minimum flow of 450 cfs, or inflow if less, for the protection of salmonid habitat.

-- From April 1 – May 15 GMP operates the Project in a run-of-river mode with a minimum flow of 50 cfs or inflow if less, into the bypassed reach via the fish passage facility (since installment of the minimum flow unit, GMP releases all flows less than 100 cfs to the bypassed reach via the downstream fish passage facility).
+- From April 1 – May 15 the project operates in a run-of-river mode with a minimum flow of 50 cfs or inflow if less, into the bypassed reach via the fish passage facility (since installation of the minimum flow unit, the project releases all flows less than 100 cfs to the bypassed reach via the downstream fish passage facility).
 Outflow approximates inflow on an instantaneous basis for the protection of walleye spawning and incubation habitat.

 |Project Name||Essex 19|

 |LIHI Certificate Term||October 31, 2018 – October 30, 2023|